 Colin has worked in International Education and programming for over 12 years, managing both university as well as community-based International Education initiatives.
 He has worked to advance international mobility programs at Simon Fraser University (SFU) and most recently has contributed to the support of community-based international development education programs through his tenure with Canada World Youth.
 Mr. Doerr was also one of BCCIE’s early recipients of the Asia Pacific Award that enabled him to pursue language and cultural studies in Beijing, China.
 He has since finished graduate studies in Education at SFU and is now completing his doctorate in Educational Leadership and Policy at the University of British Columbia.

-Director, Operations and Programs
+Director, Operations and Communications

 Tanya is responsible for overseeing the organization’s complex operations including IT, HR, Finance, Board Relations, Government Relations and Strategic Planning as well as managing the enhanced portfolio of Stakeholder Professional Development activities.
 Tanya comes to BCCIE from the health sector with nearly 10 years of experience working in research, government, the not-for-profit sector and most recently as a private consultant and facilitator.
 Tanya grew up in Saskatoon and moved to BC after completing her Master’s degree at the University of Saskatchewan.
 Tanya has a passion for traveling and has spent time living in China, Australia and the UK.
 She is also passionate about family, loves dogs and enjoys leading an active lifestyle.